zotroneneis/zotroneneis.github.io/_posts/2018-07-25-blog-post-day-3.md

 ## How to use function annotations for arguments that have a default value
 Some classes have attributes with default values.
 For example, the "pet" attribute of the Pupil class has a default value (as some pupils have a pet and others don't).
 Also the "house" attribute of the "Professor and "Ghost" class have a default value.
-So how to we correctly use function annotations for such arguments?
+So how do we correctly use function annotations for such arguments?
 I found a clear explanation in [this post](https://stackoverflow.com/questions/38727520/adding-default-parameter-value-with-type-hint-in-python).

 In short, the syntax is as follows:
 ```